akalongman/ubuntu-configuration/README.md

 ##### Allow remote access for root:

-Login in MySQL shell and run:
+Exposing `root` to every host (`%`) is risky.
+Prefer a dedicated user restricted to a known source IP, kept behind a firewall, and use a strong password.
+If you accept the risk, login in MySQL shell and run:

     CREATE USER 'root'@'%' IDENTIFIED BY 'secret';
     GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';